user7210unix/pms/README.md

 I have to give credit because the name pms originally came from Learnix's discord server from a **very** active member of the community, if you want to know him, you will have to 👊 SMASH 👊 THAT SUBSCRIBE BUTTON and join LearnixTV's discord server 😜.
 As also the creator of LearnixOS, although it's kinda in a perpetual shadow prison because I haven't really gotten any time because of work and among other things, pms was originally made as an idea for LearnixOS, in which was supposed to be LFS based.
 Of course, seeing how pms is now in LearnixOS repository, LearnixOS has moved from being LFS based, to Gentoo based, to then being Void based, to finally now being back to being LFS-based.
 So this is the official package manager of LearnixOS.
 ## Planned features
-- Json package builds
+- ~~Json package builds~~ TOML package builds
   - No longer that we must SUFFER with the terrible looks and garbage looking ebuilds and PKGBUILDS from arch, and the difficulty of understanding what it really does (I'm looking at you gentoo, it's okay but I really don't like the fact you can't see what enabling USE flags will do in ebuilds).
 I am also hopping it makes the barrier to entry a lot easier, creating an "AUR" or "Gentoo Overlays" of some sort.
-Of course, for now, creating these json pkg build files are all manual, which can get annoying, which a automation of creating pkg build files will be created one day.
+In the beginning of pms, we decided to use json, but after a lot of consideration, toml is a lot more lightweight and easier to use, so we have decided to use toml instead of json and it still looks nice and human readable.
 - Minimal to the bone!
   - For now, I am trying to get the base stuff down, creating a package manager is not easy but I will try my best to follow suckless philosophy and make it easy to hack.
 Additionally I do want to minimize the dependencies and make sure it's as lightweight as I can, obviously, my choice in using json as the pkg build was obviously a cosmetic choice.
 Comments are seen throughout the project and they can help some people understand the mess of a job I am doing.
 - So easy to use, even a baby can use it!